GATERAGE/.github/profile/README.md

 ## About RAGE

 RAGE is designed to enhance AI applications by integrating advanced retrieval techniques with generative systems.
-This allows for more accurate, context-relevant outputs in real-time applications such as chatbots, content generation, and complex data analysis.
-(R)etrieval (A)ugmented (G)enerative (E)ngine (RAGE)
+This allows for more accurate, context-relevant outputs in real-time applications such as chatbots, content generation, and complex data analysis as a dynamic (R)etrieval (A)ugmented (G)enerative (E)ngine.
 ## Hackathon Goals

 - **Innovate and Enhance**: Develop new features or improve existing functionalities of the RAGE engine.
 - **Integration**: Seamlessly integrate RAGE with other AI components to create more efficient and powerful systems.
 - **Collaboration**: Work alongside fellow developers, share ideas, and combine expertise to push the boundaries of what's possible with RAGE.
+- **Expression of RAGE as agnostic UI incorporating Vectara and together.ai components for dynamic training as machine dreaming

 ## Getting Started